idrave/FOND-ASP/README.md

 Similarly, to solve standard FOND problems under the _state-fair semantics_ (and hence look for strong-cyclic solution plans) one can either:

-1. Use a _specialized_ version of the `aspplaner` planner to _strong cyclic_ together with  the PDDL file of the FOND problem as is, with no modifications.
+1. Use a _specialized_ version of the planner to _strong cyclic_ together with  the PDDL file of the FOND problem as is, with no modifications.

     ```bash
     python -m fcfond.main -pddl [DOMAIN PROBLEM] --strongcyclic